 And suddenly I’m home again.
 Crazy, if someone had told me last Tuesday that I would be back at the deserted Munich airport on Saturday morning, I would probably have advised him to seek professional help.
-It can be that quick… But I’m back here now and did something last night that I probably haven’t done in the last 3 years: I baked a bread!
+It can be that quick… But I’m back here now and did something last night that I probably haven’t done in the last 3 years: I baked a loaf of bread!
 And it was so unexpectedly good that I had to share it with you!
 Sometimes I am actually surprised by my housewife qualities!
 What quarantine can do in 3 days!

 Bread has been something very special for me since childhood.
 The smell of freshly baked bread has something more homely than almost anything else.
 That’s why one of my very first blog posts dealt with the topic “Traditional Bakery vs. In-Store Bakery”.

 Now more than ever, we are dealing with the topic of health.
 It’s a shame that it only took a pandemic to wake us up, to finally deal more with the really important things in life.
 Since our diet is an important part of our immune system, it is important to take care of it right now, as well as adequate sleep, mental health and physical activity.
 I will tell you why good intestinal health is important in one of the following blog posts.
 Stay tuned! 😉